Tafara-N/alx-react/0x09-react_redux_connectors_and_providers/README.md

 - GitHub repository: `alx-react`
 - Directory: `0x09-react_redux_connectors_and_providers`
-- File: task_1/dashboard/src/App/App.js
+- File: `task_1/dashboard/src/App/App.js`

-4. Connect your actions creators mandatory
+### 4. Connect your actions creators

-In the App.js file:
+In the `App.js` file:

-Connect to the component the actions creators displayNotificationDrawer and hideNotificationDrawer You should use the simplified version for the mapDispatchToProps.
-No need to import bindActionCreators Modify the render function of the component to use the functions passed within the props instead of the action within the Class component
+- Connect to the component the actions creators `displayNotificationDrawer` and `hideNotificationDrawer`
+- You should use the simplified version for the `mapDispatchToProps`.
+No need to import `bindActionCreators`
+- Modify the render function of the component to use the functions passed within the props instead of the action within the Class component

 **Repo:**
 - GitHub repository: `alx-react`
 - Directory: `0x09-react_redux_connectors_and_providers`
 - File: `task_1/dashboard/src/App/App.js`